aws-samples/mlops-pipeline-prestodb/blog_post.md

 <img style="float: left; margin: 0 10px 0 0;" src="images/">Antara Raisa
-is an AI and ML Solutions Architect at Amazon Web Services supporting Strategic Customers based out of Dallas, Texas.
+is an AI and ML Solutions Architect at Amazon Web Services supporting strategic customers based out of Dallas, Texas.
 She also has previous experience working with large enterprise partners at AWS, where she worked as a Partner Success Solutions Architect for digital native customers.